-The Router's advanced features include Advanced Wireless settings, Filters, Port Forwarding, Routing, and DDNS.
+The Router's advanced features include advanced wireless settings, filters, access restriction policies, port forwarding, advanced routing, and DDNS.

 How do I get mIRC to work with the Router?

 Under the Port Forwarding tab, set port forwarding to 113 for the PC on which you are using mIRC.